stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/creating-the-genesis-block.rst

 The genesis block transaction is given the same time as the genesis block and has one input and one output.

-Normally, transaction inputs consist of UTXOs, which are being spent.
+Normally, transaction inputs consist of UTXOs, which are being spent in the transaction.
 The input here is not a normal input, and is a reference to a blockchain-related article from the BBC.
 It can be any string, but choosing a news article prooves the genesis block was created on the same day of the article or after the article.
 It is a consensus requirement that every transaction in a block should have at least one input, so from this perspective, it is also necessary to create this "news item" input.

-The transaction output takes the reward argument, which we know to be 0.
+The transaction output takes the reward argument, which is 0.
 Because the genesis block does not undergo full validation, it is not possible to create a spendable UTXO for a genesis block.
 Therefore, the zero value makes sense and there is no need to create a script for this UTXO.